Toyotarou: Career

 Toyotarou made his professional debut with Dragon Ball Heroes: Victory Mission in the November 2012 issue of the monthly magazine V Jump.
 It is a tie-in manga with the video game series Dragon Ball Heroes and ran for 28 chapters until it was put on hiatus after the February 2015 issue.
-A chapter 29 was included in the Bandai Official 5th Anniversary Fanbook: Dragon Ball Heroes 5th Anniversary Mission book published on November 19, 2015 and all previous chapters were uploaded to the game's website for free.
+A chapter 29 was included in the Bandai Official 5th Anniversary Fanbook: Dragon Ball Heroes 5th Anniversary Mission book published on November 19, 2015, and all previous chapters were uploaded to the game's website for free.

 Toyotarou also drew a manga adaptation of the film Dragon Ball Z: Resurrection 'F', which was written by Toriyama.
 It began in the April 2015 issue of the monthly V Jump and ran for three chapters.

 Toyotarou began Dragon Ball Super in the August 2015 issue of V Jump, which was released on June 20, 2015.
-He illustrates the manga while Toriyama writes the story.
+He illustrated the manga while Toriyama wrote the story.
 Although the anime usually adapted Toriyama's story ahead of the manga, some characters for the "Universe Survival arc" were reported as being designed by Toyotarou, and a few by both him and Toriyama.
-After covering the last story arc seen in the anime series in November 2018, the Dragon Ball Super manga continues with original story arcs.
+After covering the last story arc seen in the anime series in November 2018, the Dragon Ball Super manga continued with original story arcs.
+Following Toriyama's death in March 2024, Dragon Ball Super was put on indefinite hiatus.
+A one-shot of the series was published in the April 2025 edition of V Jump on February 20, 2025.

-He also worked with Toriyama on Dragon Ball Xenoverse 2 The Manga, an adaptation of the 2016 video game Dragon Ball Xenoverse 2 that he illustrated exclusively for the collector's edition of the game.
+Toyotarou also worked with Toriyama on Dragon Ball Xenoverse 2 The Manga, an adaptation of the 2016 video game Dragon Ball Xenoverse 2 that he illustrated exclusively for the collector's edition of the game.
+He created the one-shot Dragon Ball Super Divers for the December 2024 issue of V Jump, which was published on October 21, 2024.
+It is based on the arcade game of the same name that was created as the successor to Dragon Ball Heroes.

+At the invitation of Toriyama's original editor on Dragon Ball, Kazuhiko Torishima, Toyotarou gave a lecture with him at the 2025 Japan Expo in Paris on July 6.